 Turn OFF power to the furnace before installing any accessories.
 Follow the humidifier or air cleaner manufacturers' instructions for locating, mounting, grounding, and controlling these accessories.
 Accessory wiring connections are to be made through the 1/4" quick connect terminals provided on the furnace integrated control module.
-The humidifier and electronic air cleaner hot and neutral terminals are identified as HUM and EAC.
+The humidifier and electronic air cleaner hot terminals are identified as HUM and EAC.
+The humidifier and electronic air cleaner neutral terminals are identified as NEUTRAL.
 All field wiring must conform to applicable codes.
 Connections should be made as shown.